config-i1/greybox/README.md

 There are several groups of functions in the package.

 ### Regression model functions
-1. alm - augmented linear regression model that implements likelihood estimation of parameters for Normal, Laplace, Asymmetric Laplace, Logistic, Student's t, S, Folded Normal, Log Normal, Box-Cox Normal, Inverse Gaussian, Chi-Squared, Beta, Poisson, Negative Binomial, Cumulative Logistic and Cumulative Normal distributions.
+1. alm - Augmented Linear (regression) Model that implements likelihood estimation of parameters for Normal, Laplace, Asymmetric Laplace, Logistic, Student's t, S, Generalised Normal, Folded Normal, Log Normal, Box-Cox Normal, Logit Normal, Inverse Gaussian, Gamma, Poisson, Negative Binomial, Cumulative Logistic and Cumulative Normal distributions.
 In a sense this is similar to `glm()` function, but with a different set of distributions and with a focus on forecasting.
+2. sm - Scale Model which constructs a regression for scale parameter of a distribution (e.g. for variance in normal distribution).
+Works like a method applied to already existing model (lm / alm).
-2. stepwise - function implements stepwise IC based on partial correlations.
+3. stepwise - function implements stepwise IC based on partial correlations for the location model.
-3. lmCombine - function combines the regression models from the provided data, based on IC weights and returns the combined alm object.
+4. lmCombine - function combines the regression models from the provided data, based on IC weights and returns the combined alm object.

 ### Exogenous variables transformation functions
 1. xregExpander - function produces lags and leads of the provided data.